Skip to content

 scene_parser.gd is intentionally decoupled from dialogue_loader.gd to work in the editor context (game autoloads are not available inside a @tool plugin).

-Scenes are written via _write_json(), which applies _ordered_scene() (semantic key ordering) then _json_expand() (custom serializer: expands to depth 3, compact beyond).
+Scenes are written via _write_json(), which calls JsonUtils.ordered_scene() (semantic key ordering, defined in json_utils.gd) then JsonUtils.expand() (custom serializer: expands to depth 3, compact beyond). story.json uses the same serializer in ContactsPanel.